 1. Concealing with a wood staining marker

 The first thing that you can try is to conceal the scratch with a wood staining marker.
 This can work really well for shallow scratches.
 Stain markers come with a large spectrum of colors and you’ll find them in various home department, hardware, and paint stores.
+This one that we found on Amazon does the job just fine.
 The process starts with wiping the scratched area and then applying a soft rag that’s been dampened with water.
 This is for cleaning the surface and to remove the excess dirt and debris.
 The scratch has to be spotless too.